VijaySidhu/level-money-report/README-Usage.md

 Level-Money-Report is a REST API that does the following:

-- Loads a user's transactions from the GetAllTransactions endpoint
-- Determines how much money the user spends and makes in each of the months for which we have data, and in the "average" month.
+	1. Determines how much money the user spends and makes in each of the months for which we have data, and in the "average" month.
-- Generate predicted spending and income numbers for the rest of this month, in addition to previous month
+	2. Generate predicted spending and income numbers for the rest of this month, in addition to previous month

 Technology Stack